orlandov/azathoth/README.md

 OPTIONS
 -------

-    -c Number of concurrent connections to to use.
-Each client will make a number of requests equal to this number divided by the number of total requests.
+    -c Number of concurrent connections to use.
+Each client will make a number of requests equal to the total number of requests divided by this number.

     -n Total number of requests to make.